EC-Earth/cmor-metadata-fixer/README.md

 - institution
 - source
 - title

 for your situation.
 For the ``EC-Earth3-ESM-1`` case the ``config-files/config-EC-Earth3-ESM-1.cfg`` file can be used.
-This config file can be produced by running: ``./genereate-config-with-cv-items.py EC-Earth3-ESM-1`` or with any other registrated CMIP6Plus source_id.
+This config file can be produced by running: ``./genereate-config-with-cv-items.py EC-Earth3-ESM-1``.
+Use another registrated CMIP6Plus ``source_id`` for another model.